 - Good King Wenceslas (2017) – It was a tradition in my family to sing all 5 verses of this song on St. Stephen’s Day (December 26).
 When I found a book that had all the verses, I knew I had to buy it for the kids so they could learn it too.

 - Snowmen at Christmas by Caralyn Buehner (2020) – This is such a cute story about snowmen.
-We love all the books in this series, and although we already own this book, it is time for all the children to get their own copy of the book.
+We love all the books in this series, so this was a great addition to their Christmas book tradition.

 Do you give Christmas books to your children?
 If so, what is one of your favorite Christmas books?